 3D-189 (Galinpepimut-S, GPS)

-Galinpepimut-S (GPS) is an innovative, potentially first-in-class WT1-targeting artificially engineered synthetic heteroclitic immunotherapeutic in development for hematological malignancies and solid tumors characterized by an overexpression of the WT1 (Wilms Tumor Protein) antigen.
+Galinpepimut-S (GPS) is an WT1-targeting artificially engineered synthetic heteroclitic immunotherapeutic in development for hematological malignancies and solid tumors characterized by an overexpression of the WT1 (Wilms Tumor Protein) antigen.
 GPS consists of a mixture of four peptide fragments, aiming at optimal immunogenicity and mitigation of immune tolerance by the vaccinated host.
 GPS targets 25 carefully selected and validated WT1 antigenic epitopes and is applicable across the majority of HLA types on a global scale.
 It can stimulate a strong immune response of the auto-immune system to the WT1 antigen.
 Both as monotherapy and in combination with checkpoint inhibitors, GPS can effectively kill tumor cells in the body and enhance the immune system's immune surveillance of tumor cells.
 In January, 2020, SELLAS commenced a Phase 3 clinical trial (the REGAL study) of GPS in patients with acute myeloid leukemia (AML) who have reached second complete remission.

 WT-1 and tumor antigen